kb1995/railsjunior/_posts/2019-07-07-implement-a-passwordless-auth-with-sorcery.md

 * we send an email with a magic link (one time, randomly generated code)
 * The user clicks the link and the service being used will identify the token and exchange it for a live token, logging the user in.

+## Enough theory, let's get to coding
-## Goal: create a passwordless auth for a User and send them an email containing a magic link
+Our goal in this article is to create a passwordless authentication system for the User model and send the user an email containing a magic link.
+When a user click on the magic link, they are automatically signed in.

-### Create a user model and controller
+## Create a user controller and model
+Pay attention to the login_token and the login_token_valid_until - we will use those to store information about the passwordless auth.
 ```console
 rails g controller users index edit update
 rails g model User name:string email:string login_token:string login_token_valid_until:datetime
 rake db:migrate
 ```

-### Create the skeleton for the login logic
+## Create the skeleton for the authentication logic
+In these controllers, we will validate the token and login the user.
 ```console
 rails g controller logins create
 rails g controller sessions create destroy